Rocco-Gossmann/GoWas/Documentation/KeyboardInput.md

 ### Key-History

-The last 64 released keys are keept in an list, managed by the Engine.
+The last 64 released keys are kept in a list, managed by the Engine.

 ```go
 func (me *demoScene) Tick(e *core.EngineState) bool {